-Utility Joint Participation Agreement Plans have a separate Financial Project ID and are placed in the back of the contract plans set.
+Utility Work by Highway Contractor Agreement Plans have a separate Financial Project ID and are placed in the back of the contract plans set.

-These component sets, the specifications package, and the TRNSPORT pay item listing and quantities are assembled and packaged as the construction contract letting documents.
+These component sets, the specifications package, and the TRNS\PORT pay item listing and quantities are assembled and packaged as the construction contract letting documents.